gke/OpenPilot-RTH/wiki/OpenPilotSetup.md

 ##Multicopters##

 Roll and pitch must be set to attitude mode and yaw to rate mode.
-RTH is acheived by pitching the aircraft forward to a small angle (5 deg) and then as for rudder elevator yawing slowly towards home.
+RTH is acheived by pitching the aircraft forward to a small angle (5 deg).
+Its behaviour should be the same as aa rudder/elevator aircraft yawing slowly towards home.

-Provided under the GNU Public License (GPL) Version 3 and are for information and use by those who accept ANY AND ALL ASSOCIATED RISKS.
+This information and the files associated with it are provided under the GNU Public License (GPL) Version 3 and are for information and use by those who accept ANY AND ALL ASSOCIATED RISKS.